 Dr. Brett A. Biller testified about delayed disclosure and CSAAS.
 Several witnesses testified about L.A.’s attendance at the party, her post-party behavior, and her hearsay accusations.
 Librado’s stepson testified about the statement that L.A. made to him at the party.
 A jury convicted Librado of several sex offenses.

 Under New Jersey law, an expert may testify about the reasons children delay disclosing a sexual assault if that testimony would assist the jury.
 New Jersey courts have concluded that the testimony only assists the jury if the alleged victim cannot provide a rational explanation for delaying disclosure.

 In this case, L.A. explained that she did not disclose the assault because she was embarrassed and did not want to harm Librado’s family.
 That explanation was easy for a jury to understand.
 Explaining why other children in other circumstances might delay disclosure provided no additional assistance to the jury.
 Accordingly, expert testimony as to delayed disclosure should not have been admitted.

 Expert Testimony Regarding CSAAS

 Dr. Biller testified that CSAAS was designed by “advocates for children,” a claim that only renders the syndrome more suspect.
-Unbiased experts are not advocates for any person or class of persons.
-They are advocates for the truth.
-The jury, however, was likely impressed by the suggestion that people who are trying to protect children came up with a way to do so.
+Unbiased experts are advocates for the truth.
+The jury, however, was likely impressed by the suggestion that an expert who was trying to protect children came up with a way to do so.